Skip to main content

 How do you calculate sales tax on a car?

-Find out what the sales tax rate is in your area by running an online search with your city.
+Find out what the sales tax rate is in your area by running an online search with your city and state.
 The sales tax on the vehicle purchase is often based on where you live rather than where you're buying the vehicle.
 On a calculator, input the price, plus the sales tax number, then press the "%" button to get the sales tax.
 And when you hit the "=" button, you'll get the total with tax included.
 Or you can ask the salesperson to send you the "out-the-door" price breakdown, which should include sales tax, registration and other document fees.

 How much is sales tax on a car?